chengxiaocx/chengxiaocx.github.io/index.md

 My dissertation investigates how native and non-native speakers perceive emotional prosody in a tonal language—Mandarin Chinese, and examines how semantics influence the emotional prosody processing of L1 and L2 Chinese speakers, and utilizes [fMRI](https://en.wikipedia.org/wiki/Functional_magnetic_resonance_imaging) to elucidate whether native speakers and L2 learners use similar brain mechanisms to process semantics and emotional prosody in Mandarin Chinese words and sentences.

 ## News

+**[March, 2023]** Our abstract comparing emotional prosody perception in novice and advanced L2 Chinese learners has been accepted for [HSP 37](https://hsp2024.github.io).
 - **[February, 2024]** A co-authored paper on English prosodic focus marking has been published in the [*Journal of Speech, Language, and Hearing Research*](https://doi.org/10.1044/2023_JSLHR-23-00508).
 - **[December, 2023]** I have been invited for a talk at the special session on second language acquisition for [LCUGA 2024](https://www.linguistics.uga.edu/lcuga-2024).
 - **[October, 2023]** Our abstract about semantic congruence effects on emotional prosody perception has been accepted for [FPM 2023](https://lin.ufl.edu/florida-psycholinguistics-meeting-2023/).
 - **[July, 2023]** Our abstract comparing the semantic effects on emotional prosody perception in L1 and L2 speakers has been accepted for [BUCLD 48](https://www.bu.edu/bucld/), and I received the Paula Menyuk Travel Award.
 - **[May, 2023]** I won the Graduate Student Poster Award at [Discover USC 2023](https://sc.edu/about/signature_events/discover_uofsc/index.php).
-- **[Febuary, 2023]** Our abstract about semantic effect on emotional prosody perception has been accepted for [HSP 36](https://lrdc.pitt.edu/HSP2023/), and I received the HSP Student Travel Award.

 ## Grants